CapraLab/pdbmap/README.md

 ## PDBMap External Dependencies

-PDBMap is a portal between the fields of genetics and structural biology, and as such it relies on several other software packages.
-A complete list of necessary packages are provided below:
+PDBMap is a portal between the fields of genetics and structural biology, and as such it relies on several (free) software packages and databases.
+Unfortunately, these cannot be distributed with PDBMap and must be installed separately.
+A complete list of the packages are provided below:

 * [UCSF Chimera (Headless)](https://www.cgl.ucsf.edu/chimera/cgi-bin/secure/chimera-get.py?file=alpha/chimera-alpha-linux_x86_64_osmesa.bin)
 * [MySQL](https://dev.mysql.com/downloads/os-linux.html)